-With the proliferation of SaaS offerings, pricing and licensing models are scrutinized and projected according to the company’s perspectives.
-Unless one of the other points of comparison is very salient, the cost of acquiring and owning the solution is most often the determining factor.
+With the proliferation of SaaS offerings, pricing, and licensing models are being examined and projected according to the company’s perspectives.
+Unless one of the other points of comparison is very salient, the cost of acquiring and owning the solution is most often the decisive factor.

 - User experience

 The simplicity and user-friendliness are quite easily perceptible as soon as the interface is presented.
-But the fact that the navigation is intuitive, really adapted to a mobile use, with real time restitutions… requires a more important exposure to the solution (tests, videos, opinion platforms).
+But the fact that the navigation is intuitive, really adapted to mobile use, with real-time restitutions… requires a more important exposure to the solution (tests, videos, customer feedback platforms).

 Project phase: success is not a given

 Once all these criteria have been objectified for each solution, we can be satisfied with having identified THE right application.
-This step is certainly a first victory.
-But we still have to implement the solution and adapt it to the company and its users.
+Indeed, this step is a first victory.
+However, the solution still must be implemented and adapted to the company and its users.

 The statistics speak for themselves:

-On paper (or rather “on screen” from now on) the product and the project were extremely attractive, full of promises: efficiency, simplicity, productivity.
-In reality, if the functional capacity is there, the implementation is too often incomplete or disappointing.
+In theory, the product and the project were extremely attractive and full of promises: efficiency, simplicity, and productivity.
+If the functional capacity is there, the implementation is too often incomplete or disappointing.

-The team of key users will generally spend time transcribing their processes or adapting them to the chosen solution.
-The next step is to make sure that what has been implemented is correctly relayed to all the teams concerned.
+Key users will generally spend time transcribing their processes or adapting them to the chosen solution.
+Then the next step will be to make sure that what has been implemented is properly relayed to the teams concerned.

 Is there a consensus on the software to be deployed to improve the company’s operations or performance?

-Has its implementation been explained and adopted by the future users?
+Has its implementation been explained and adopted by future users?